- TEST PERIOD - How often should the test be executed

 The name of this user has to be specified here.

-- SSL- By default, this flag is set to Yes, as the target Oracle cluster is SSL-enabled by default.
-If the target cluster is not SSL-enabled, then set this flag to No.
+11. SSL- By default, this flag is set to No, as the target Oracle cluster is not SSL-enabled by default.
+If the target cluster is SSL-enabled, then set this flag to Yes.

-- TRUSTSTORE PATH- This parameter is applicable only if the target Oracle Cluster is SSL-enabled, if not, set this parameter to none.
+13. TRUSTSTORE FILE- This parameter is applicable only if the target Oracle Cluster is SSL-enabled, if not, set this parameter to none.
 TrustStore is used to store certificates from Certified Authorities (CA) that verify and authenticate the certificate presented by the server in an SSL connection.
 Therefore, the eG agent should have access to the truststore where the certificates are stored to authenticate and connect with the target cluster and collect metrics.
-For this, provide the full path to this file in this text box.
-By default, the location of this file is: <eG_INSTALL_DIR>/lib/security/cacerts.
+For this, first import the certificates into the following default location <eG_INSTALL_DIR>/lib/security/mytruststore.jks.
 To know how to import the certificate into the truststore, refer toPre-requisites for monitoring Oracle Cluster.
+Then, provide the truststore file name in this text box.
+For example: mytruststore.jks.
+By default, none is specified against this text box.

-- TRUSSTORE PASSWORD-If a Truststore File path is provided, then, in this text box, provide the password that is used to obtain the associated certificate details from the Truststore File.
-If none is specified against Truststore Path, then, set this parameter to none.
+15. TRUSSTORE PASSWORD-This parameter is applicable only if the target Oracle Cluster is SSL-enabled, if not, set this parameter to none.
+If a Truststore File name is provided, then, in this text box, provide the password that is used to obtain the associated certificate details from the Truststore File.
+By default, this parameter is set to none.

 The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: